 Ensure that application version numbers are unique.
 For example, a feature branch that changes the contract should not be able to have the same version number as any other branch - an application version should always identify one specific instance of application code.

 Ensure that your versions can be known during a release.
 This is because you will want to be able to use the pact matrix to determine whether or not it is safe to release consumer version X. If you can’t tell the version number until after release, you will not be able to do this

-Have the consumer application version number include something that identifies the point in your version control repository that will build this application.
-For git, you could include the git commit hash in your version number (for example 0.01-76a39e5).
+Have the application version number include something that identifies the point in your version control repository that will build this application.
+For git, it is ideal if you either use the git commit sha (short or long), or include the git commit sha in your version number (for example 0.0.10+76a39e5).
 This has several advantages: